PLNech/destalinator/flagger.md

 ## Introduction

-Alongside with reaping stale channels, Destalinator runs a flagging service that copies some of the messages from the last day into a summary channel.
+Alongside with reaping stale channels, Destalinator runs a flagging service that copies some of the messages from the last four hours into a summary channel.

 ## Source Code